giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 +++
-title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters." date = "2019-10-25" type = "page"
+title = "Prepare an AWS account to run Giant Swarm clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters." date = "2019-10-25" type = "page"